Harshil-Anuwadia/Harshil-Anuwadia.github.io/README.md

 ## Getting Started

-To started with BrainDrop, follow these steps:
+To get started with BrainDrop, follow these steps:
 1. Sign up for an account on [our website](https://braindrop.me).
-2. Upload to the platform.
+2. Upload your data to the platform.
 3. Select the AI model type you want to train.
 4. Configure the training parameters and start the training process.
 5. Evaluate the trained model and deploy it to your application.